 Digital Singles

-NOTES: This single was a surprise release in celebration of the upcoming Hella Mega tour that had been delayed from the previous summer due to the COVID pandemic.
+NOTES: This single was a surprise release to celebrate the beginning of Green Day’s 2021 Hella Mega tour that had been delayed from the previous summer due to the COVID pandemic.
 The song would peak at #27 on the Billboard rock chart and #28 on the alternative chart.

 NOTES: Song made its debut on an NHL broadcast during a period when the band had struck up a partnership with the league.
 The song was most likely a leftover from the Father Of All sessions.

-NOTES: First released as a just a YouTube video on December 24th 2015, the band re-released the song in 2019 as a digital single with artwork featuring “Horny” from the Father Of All album cover.
+NOTES: First released as a stand-alone YouTube video on December 24th 2015, the band re-released the song in 2019 as a digital single with artwork featuring “Horny” from the Father Of All album cover.

 NOTES: Four years after the last trilogy single was released, Green Day dropped this new alternative mix digital single of the ¡UNO! track created at their home studio OTIS.